Aloha mai kākou!

 The Commitment to Engage

-First and foremost, this form is meant to help you understand the time and energy that will be expected of all participants and the content of the experience.
+First and foremost, the invitation Google Form link provided below is meant to help you understand the time and energy that will be expected of all participants and the content of the experience.
 A high level of commitment is important so that you and your fellow participants can have the most meaningful experience possible.
 After you fill out the form, the team who is designing your experience will review your responses to ensure that you will be able to fully engage.
 If we have any questions, we will reach out to you.
 If there is not space in your life right now, we encourage you to be honest with yourself and with us, knowing that you can join this work in the future.
-Everyone who fills out the form will hear back from us by December 1, 2023.
+Everyone who fills out the form will hear back from us by June 2024.

-Directly below you will find a google form link for you to complete indicating your interest and availability to participate in the 5-day professional development opportunity.
+Directly below you will find the Google Gorm link for you to complete indicating your interest and availability to participate in the 5-day professional development opportunity.
 Please read below to gain an understanding of the intentionality behind it.

 Please read/watch/listen to the foundational resources.
 These resources will be referenced in the form.
 They are also listed here for your convenience (we suggest you review them in the order we have shared them):